 blocks = frest.findSources(model,io)

-String containing the name, in single quotes, of the Simulink model in which you are identifying time-varying source blocks for frequency response estimation.
+Character vector or string that contains the name of the Simulink model in which you are identifying time-varying source blocks for frequency response estimation.

 Array of linearization I/O points.

 Estimate the frequency response of a model having time-varying

 source blocks.
 This example shows the use of

 identify time-varying source blocks that interfere with frequency

 response estimation.
 You can also see the use of

 frestimateOptions to disable time-varying